 Please click on the names of our current missionaries to learn more about their families, ministries, and prayer requests.

-Global: FPC Rome is committed to supporting the World Outreach ministries of our denomination, the Evangelical Presbyterian Church.
-Due to the sensitive nature of some of the nations in which we work, we have chosen not to list the names of those missionaries on our web site.
+FPC is committed to supporting the World Outreach ministries of our denomination, the Evangelical Presbyterian Church.

 In these hard places, World Outreach generally works in one of three ways:

-- Engage 2025 - The EPC churches of a particular geographic area (a presbytery), in cooperation with WO, prayerfully adopt one or more unengaged Muslim people groups, and send a team of long-term workers to launch disciple-making movements among them.
+- ENGAGE 2025 - The EPC churches of a particular geographic area (a presbytery), in cooperation with WO, prayerfully adopts one or more unengaged Muslim people groups, and send a team of long-term workers to launch disciple-making movements among them.